Yordano Ventura: Early life

 Ventura was born in Samaná, Dominican Republic, in 1991.
-After quitting school at the age of 14, he worked in construction until joining a Kansas City Royals academy.
+After quitting school at the age of 14, he worked in construction until joining a baseball academy run by the Kansas City Royals of Major League Baseball.

 Professional career

 Minor leagues

-Ventura signed with the Kansas City Royals as an international free agent in 2008, receiving a $28,000 signing bonus.
+Ventura signed with the Royals as an international free agent on October 8, 2008, receiving a $28,000 signing bonus.
 He spent the next 18 months training at the Royals' academy.
 Ventura played for the Kane County Cougars of the Class A Midwest League in 2011.
 In 19 games started for the Cougars, Ventura had a 4–6 win–loss record and a 4.27 earned run average (ERA) with 88 strikeouts in 84 1/3 innings pitched.
 Ventura began the 2012 season with the Wilmington Blue Rocks of the Class A-Advanced Carolina League, and was named to appear in both the Carolina-California League All-Star Game and the All-Star Futures Game.
 He was promoted to the Northwest Arkansas Naturals of the Class AA Texas League later that season.

 The Royals invited Ventura to spring training for 2013.
-Ventura began the 2013 season with Northwest Arkansas, but received a promotion to the Omaha Storm Chasers of the Class AAA Pacific Coast League (PCL) in June, after he pitched to a 2.34 earned run average (ERA) and 74 strikeouts in 57 2/3 innings pitched with the Storm Chasers.
+Ventura began the 2013 season with Northwest Arkansas, but received a promotion to the Omaha Storm Chasers of the Class AAA Pacific Coast League (PCL) in June, after he pitched to a 2.34 ERA and 74 strikeouts in 57 2/3 innings pitched with the Storm Chasers.
 He was again named to the World Team's roster for the All-Star Futures Game.
 He was named Royals’ 2013 co-Minor League Player of the Year with pitcher Lane Adams.